The Course Register 1999

 Philip Gumuchdjian Associate Director at Richard Rogers Partnership, architects responsible for the Centre Pompidou, Paris, the Lloyds Building, London and the new Millennium project at Greenwich

 Charles Hope M.A., D.Phil.
-Lecturer in Renaissance Studies, Warburg Institute, London University.
+Senior lecturer in Renaissance Studies, Warburg Institute, London University.
 Formerly Slade Professor of Fine Art, Oxford University.
 An organiser of the ‘Genius of Venice’ exhibition at the Royal Academy, author of Titian and other publications

 Renaissance art and history; Renaissance art and criticism

 The altarpiece; religious narratives; history, ancient and modern; mythology and allegory; Veronese and secular decoration in Venice.